lincs_update_atoms_ind operates on coordinates which are NaN

 Could you run mdrun -pforce, with a value of e.g. 5000?
 Then we can see if there are large or NaN forces.

-#7 Updated by Roland Schulz almost 3 years ago
+#7 Updated by Roland Schulz about 3 years ago

 If I add